usbarmory/tamago-example/README.md

 ============

-TamaGo is a framework that enables compilation and execution of unencumbered Go applications on bare metal ARM System-on-Chip (SoC) components.
+TamaGo is a framework that enables compilation and execution of unencumbered Go applications on bare metal ARM/RISC-V System-on-Chip (SoC) components.

 This example Go application illustrates use of the [tamago](https://github.com/usbarmory/tamago) package